Beauveria bassiana: Uses

 Preliminary research has shown the fungus is 100% effective in eliminating bed bugs exposed to cotton fabric sprayed with fungus spores.
 It is also effective against bed bug colonies due to B. bassiana carried by infected bugs back to their harborages.
 The tested strain of B. bassiana caused rapid mortality (3–5 days) after short-term exposure.
 In a 2017 follow-up study, pyrethroid-resistant bed bugs had >94% mortality after treatment with a commercial preparation of B. bassiana.

 Containment leak

 In March 2013, genetically modified B. bassiana was found in a number of research laboratories and greenhouses outside of a designated containment area at Lincoln University in Christchurch, New Zealand.
 The Ministry for Primary Industries investigated the leak.
 The modification only involved the addition of marker genes for easier detection of the fungus.
 It is unlikely to cause any additional harm relative to existing B. bassiana in the environment.
-It has also not been detected beyond the labs and greenhouses.
+It has also not been detected beyond the laboratories and greenhouses.